Sathishk2/Lang/README.md

 1. import openai, prompt template, build chain, simple sequential chain, sequential chain, agents, and use memory for conversation chain
 2. use huggingfaceapi
+3. using agents to access mutliple dataframes
-3. create restaurant name generator for cuisines with menu items using streamlit
+4. create restaurant name generator for cuisines with menu items using streamlit
-4. (langflow) RAG with LLM
+5. (langflow) RAG with LLM

 The tutorials are from codebasics, and freecodecamp